CU-DBMI/set-website/_posts/2025-05-01-Understanding-Object-Storage.md

 In composable data workflows, streaming data directly from object storage is increasingly common.
 Instead of downloading full files to local disk, tools like Pandas and DuckDB can read from object storage streams—reducing I/O overhead and enabling efficient in situ analytics.
-Tools like [fsspec](https://github.com/fsspec/filesystem_spec) can abstract access across many storage backends—including S3, GCS, and HTTP—making it easier to build storage-agnostic workflows.
+Tools like [fsspec](https://github.com/fsspec/filesystem_spec) can abstract access across many storage backends—including S3 and GCS—making it easier to build storage-agnostic workflows.

 ### Example: Streaming a CSV into Pandas